dvd1587/greet_LCA/README.md

 <a href="https://imgur.com/zh5Q29j"><img src="https://i.imgur.com/zh5Q29j.png" alt="Natural Gas transportation through pipelines" /></a>
 </p>

-b) Setting up the pathway of the process comprising of two processes:
+b) Setting up the pathway of the process comprising of two processes: <br/>
-i) Stationary process of the production of natural gas from a North American Natural Gas field (in our case the Keystone PA). ii) Transportation process (that we created in Step 1) for the transportation of the natural gas from Keystone, PA to Plaquemines, LA).
+i) Stationary process of the production of natural gas from a North American Natural Gas field (in our case the Keystone PA).<br/>
+ii) Transportation process (that we created in Step 1) for the transportation of the natural gas from Keystone, PA to Plaquemines, LA).<br/>

 <p align="center">
 <br/>